mdbergmann/cl-gserver/README.md

 All functions available in 'tasks' package require to be wrapped in a `with-context` macro.
 This macro removes the necessity of an additional argument to each of the functions which is instead supplied by the macro.

-What happens in this example is that the list `'(1 2 3 4 5)` is passed to `task-async-stream`.
-`task-async-stream` then spawns a 'task' for each element of the list and applies the given function (here `1+`) on each list element.
+What happens in the example above is that the list `'(1 2 3 4 5)` is passed to `task-async-stream`. `task-async-stream` then spawns a 'task' for each element of the list and applies the given function (here `1+`) on each list element.
 The function though is executed by a worker of the actor-systems `:shared` dispatcher. `task-async-stream` then also collects the result of all workers.
 In the last step (`reduce`) the sum of the elements of the result list are calculated.

 It is possible to specify a second argument to the `with-context` macro to specify the dispatcher that should be used for the tasks.
 The concurrency here depends on the number of dispatcher workers.

-As alternative, or in special circumstances, it is also possible to setf `*task-context*` and `*task-dispatcher*` special variables which allows to use **tasks** without `with-context` macro.
+As alternative, or in special circumstances, it is possible to setf `*task-context*` and/or `*task-dispatcher*` special variables which allows to use **tasks** without `with-context` macro.

 Be also aware that the `:shared` dispatcher should not run long running operations as it blocks a message processing thread.
 Create a custom dispatcher to use for `tasks` when you plan to operate longer running operations.

+TODO
 See the [API documentation](https://mdbergmann.github.io/cl-gserver/index.html#toc-2-8-tasks) for more details.

 ### Immutability

-Some words on immutability. sento does _not_ make deep copies of the actor states.
-So whatever is returned from `receive` function as part of the `(cons back-msg state)` is just `setf`ed to the actor state.
-The user is responsible to make deep copies if necessary in an immutable environment.
-The user is responsible to _not_ implictly modify the actor state outside of the actor.
+Some words on immutability.
+Actor states don't need to be immutable data structures.
+Sento does _not_ make copies of the actor states.
+The user is responsible for the actor state and to motate the actor state only within 'receive' function.

 ### Logging

-sento does its own logging using different log levels from 'trace' to 'error'.
-It uses log4cl.
-If you wish to also use log4cl in your application but find that sento is too noisy in debug and trace logging you can change the log level for the 'sento package only by:
+Sento does its own logging using different log levels from 'trace' to 'error' using log4cl.
+If you wish to also use log4cl in your application but find that Sento is too noisy in debug and trace logging you can change the log level for the 'sento package only by:

 ```
 (log:config '(sento) :warn)